-During this time Nintendo created a new logo almost every other week, or so it seems.
-It appears the designers were more concerned if the name style fitted the overall product design, rather than establishing, and sticking to, a constant format.
+At this point in time, Nintendo seemingly created a new logo almost every other week.
+It appears the designers were more concerned if the name style fitted the overall product design, rather than being consistent for a longer period of time.
 In that sense, these were not brand logos yet.

 A more stable format was first created around 1966.

 Nintendo had started selling a growing range of toys, included some licensed from the American company MB (Milton Bradley).
 Nintendo drew from (to some extend copied from) the MB style when it developed the grey band on the left-side of the boxes, with the 'Nintendo Game' logo.